Market Watch - October 2018

 Alternative Strategies – Maintain all weightings.

-We will continue to target an average fixed income portfolio duration in the short-to-intermediate term, or about 3 to 7 years.
+We will continue to target an average fixed income portfolio duration of 5.88 years (or less), the current effective duration of the Barclays US Aggregate Bond Index.

 Multi-sector Bond Funds – Maintain all weightings.